WagmiBuilders/python_ml_backend/README.md

 2. `/train` (POST):

+   - Requires a password parameter `sec` for authentication
    - Loads the data from `data.csv`
    - Preprocesses the data using the same steps from your notebook
    - Creates sequences for LSTM training